-If your product team is working on the next big thing, there ought to be an equally awesome launch plan in the works to accompany it.
+If your product team is working on the next big thing, there ought to be an equally awesome promotion strategy to spread the word.

 While some companies are guilty of drafting a press release, crossing their fingers, and hoping that the users will come, there's actually much more to it than that.

 At HubSpot, I work on the product marketing team, and we're responsible for launching all of HubSpot's new products.
-Our experience has shown us that there are three distinct phases of a product launch: pre-launch, launch, and post-launch.
-Let's walk through them below.
+Our experience has shown us that there are three distinct phases of a product launch: the pre-launch, the launch, and the post-launch.

 Before you launch, take the time to get really close to the product.
 Work with your product team to understand the problem they are trying to solve.
 Join them as they do users tests.
 Chat with them about their product philosophy.
 And most of all, ask a ton of questions -- especially if you’re not familiar with the space.